-The past two weeks I have attended two group events, one professional and one social.
-At each event, I met a middle- aged woman who was struggling with empty nest issues.
-As I listened to each of them talk, it became obvious that they had unrecognized grief around their children leaving home.
+In the past two weeks, I have attended two group events, one professional and one social.
+I met a middle-aged woman struggling with empty nest issues at each event.
+As I listened to them talk, it became apparent they had unrecognized grief around their children leaving home.

 When Your Empty Nest Is Unbalanced

-Once they finished speaking, I nodded my head in agreement with all they had described.
+Once they finished speaking, I nodded in agreement with all they had described.
 And then I asked this question:

-Both women had a look of shock on their faces, then they nodded with weepy agreement.
-Relived that I had been able to pinpoint their emotional experiences, they both wanted to spend some time talking more about their feelings.
+Both women had a look of shock on their faces; then they nodded with weepy agreement.
+Relieved that I had pinpointed their emotional experiences, they both wanted to spend some time talking more about their feelings.